hpc-unibe-ch/hpc-unibe-ch.github.io/docs/user-guide/software/JupyterLab.md

 ### Setup SSH with port forwarding

 First, the port forwarding needs to be enabled between your local machine and UBELIX.
 Therewith a local port will be connected to the remote port on UBELIX.
+This ports are numbers between 2000 and 65000, which needs to be unique on the both sides.
+The default port for JupyterLab is 8888, but only one user can use this at a time.
 For simplicity, we kept both numbers the same (here 15051).
 This can be specified on the command line in the terminal.

-> Note: MobaXterm has an internal terminal which acts like a linux terminal and can be configured as described in the Standard Terminal Setup.
-Therewith, the SSH command line approach above can be used.

-### SSH with port forwarding

 The ```ssh``` command from your **local machine** to the ubelix login node  needs to be called with following arguments: